IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 ## The Theming System

-TomTom IndiGO's theming mechanism is heavily based on [Android's theming approach](https://developer.android.com/guide/topics/ui/look-and-feel/themes), while additionally providing a means to switch themes at runtime through a service.
+TomTom Digital Cockpit's theming mechanism is heavily based on [Android's theming approach](https://developer.android.com/guide/topics/ui/look-and-feel/themes), while additionally providing a means to switch themes at runtime through a service.
 The Android styles within the theme are applied to the context of the system UI.
 All the fragments hosted in the